White House Christmas Trees: Special Themes Selected by the First Lady

 President Theodore Roosevelt, a staunch environmentalist, refused to allow a Christmas tree in the White House during the 1901 and 1902 holiday seasons.
 He felt that harvesting the trees was bad for the environment.
 However, in 1903, he relented and allowed a tree to be part of the White House decorations.
 He had discovered that his 10 year old son, Archie, had secretly decorated a tree hidden in his closet.
 To the delight of Archie and the other Roosevelt children, the President realized the joy of Christmas for his family was more important than the harmful effects of cutting down one tree.

-Sadly, 1962 was the only White House Christmas to be celebrated by the Kennedy family as the President was assassinated in November, 1963.
-After his death, the nation was in a 30 day period of mourning and the White House was draped with black bunting.
+Sadly, 1962 was the only White House Christmas to be celebrated by the Kennedy family as the President was assassinated in November of 1963.
+After his death, the nation was in a 30-day period of mourning and the White House was draped with black bunting.
 Just a few days before Christmas, the new First Lady Johnson arranged for very subdued decorations and a modest Christmas tree to be placed in the White House.
 The black bunting was removed.

 The White House Christmas Tree ...
 A Beautiful Tradition